 While we did buy a 25L gas can for the journey, we didn’t actually need it.
 OK, gas is very expensive in Inuvik ($1.89/l at the time) but you can also fill up in Eagle Plains (369km) and Fort McPherson (551km).
 I think bringing gas may come into play if you plan to drive the Dempster in a short amount of time (two to three days), and therefore the gas stations in Eagle Plains and Fort McPherson may be closed.

 Driving-wise, my main tip is that if the road is wet DRIVE SLOWLY.
 The road becomes exceptionally slippery when wet and being that most of the road is elevated due to the permafrost underneath if you slip off, you’re going into a big ditch.
-Either get off the road or drive really carefully.
+Either get off the road when it rains or drive really carefully.
 This is another reason not to do this trip in just a few days – I would suggest four days as a minimum.

 There are lots of great wild camping spots along the highway, alongside a handful of maintained rustic campgrounds (pit toilets, picnic benches etc.) These campgrounds have the bonus of covered shelters with screens on the windows, which are very useful for avoiding rain and bugs.

-If you need a shower, there are FREE showers at the half way point, at Eagle Plains!
+If you need a shower, there are FREE showers at the halfway point, at Eagle Plains!
 We did not stay at the campground here but asked if we could use the showers and just told to go ahead